phpstan/phpstan/README.md

 #### Specify paths to scan

-If PHPStan complains about some nonexistent classes and you're sure the classes exist in the codebase AND you don't want to use Composer autoloader for some reason, you can specify directories to scan and concrete files to include using `autoload_directories` and `autoload_files` array parameters:
+If PHPStan complains about some non-existent classes and you're sure the classes exist in the codebase AND you don't want to use Composer autoloader for some reason, you can specify directories to scan and concrete files to include using `autoload_directories` and `autoload_files` array parameters: